kevinandel/kevinandel/README.md

 # Hi there! 👋

-I'm Kevin, a passionate software developer and graphic designer.

 ## About Me

 - 🎓 B. Tech Computer Science graduate from Government Engineering College, Thrissur.
 - 💻 Enthusiastic about coding and exploring new technologies.
-- 🎨 Experienced in graphic designing.
-- 🌐 Experienced in software development.
-- 💬 Open to collaboration and discussions on technology and coding.
+- 💬 Open to collaboration and discussions.
 - 📫 You can reach me at [kevinandeljosy11@gmail.com](mailto:kevinandeljosy11@gmail.com).
 - 📲 [Click Here](https://myportfoliofinal-rho.vercel.app/) to visit my portfolio.